 - Create a portrait that incorporates the distortion of proportion and perspective to establish a specific mood or feeling.

-- Egg tempera is a complex medium, but fun to explore.
+- Egg tempera is a complex medium but fun to explore.
 Using what you know about the medium, create a small work of art that incorporates egg tempera.
 The work may be realistic or abstract.
 The purpose of the exercise is to explore a new medium and understand its challenges.

 - Mavis Smith is a children’s book illustrator.
-Imagine the story in which the man depicted in Sink or Swim is the main character.
+Imagine the story in which the person depicted in Sink or Swim is the main character.
 Write the story, and enhance it with some illustrations of your own.